-Mimijumi bottle is made from high-quality Swiss nylon.
+Mimijumi bottle made from high-quality Swiss nylon.
 Thus, it is much firmer than pure silicone bottles.
-Despite being firm, the nylon makes the bottles strong in that they do not break easily; hence they are as durable as the plastic bottles.
+Despite being tight, the nylon makes the bottles strong in that they do not break easily; hence they are as durable as the plastic bottles.

-The nylon also gives the bottle a clear glass-like appearance so you might actually think they are made of glass.
+The nylon also gives the bottle a clear glass-like appearance so that you might think of them from a glass.

-The nipple is made from medical grade silicone.
-This gives it a texture that is soft and smooth like the natural mother’s breasts.
+The nipple is from medical grade silicone.
+This gives it a texture that is soft and smooth, like the natural mother’s breasts.
 Hence, babies can hardly differentiate between feeding from these bottles and natural breasts.

-The natural feeling prevents nipple confusion, which is a major problem that parents face when they introduce their babies to bottles.
+The natural feeling prevents nipple confusion, which is a significant problem that parents face when they introduce their babies to bottles.

 2. No harmful chemicals

 However, some manufacturers still attempt to use BPA in plastic containers.
-That is why it is important that you make sure any product you buy for your baby is BPA free.
+That is why you must make sure any product you buy for your baby is BPA free.